qorix-group/process_description/process/process_areas/safety_analysis/safety_analysis_concept.rst

    Feature Architecture

 With the diagrams the dependencies and signal flows are shown.
 The analysis is done by applying the fault models :need:`gd_guidl__fault_models` for FMEA and the failure initiators :need:`gd_guidl__dfa_failure_initiators` for DFA.
-All reason why fault models and failure initiators that are not applicable shall be documented in the content of the documents.
+Some fault models and failure initiators may not be applicable for one safety function.
+In this case the reason shall be documented in the FMEA/DFA documents.
 So it can be shown that the analysis is completely done.

 .. figure:: _assets/safety_analysis_component.drawio.svg